VishuPS/SNR-Tool/README.md

 # SNR Tool

-This tool can be used in both Matlab and Octave and the function provides a direct calculation of the Signal-to-Noise Ratio of a BPSK modulated bit stream.
+This tool can be used in both Matlab and Octave and the function provides a direct calculation of the Signal-to-Noise Ratio and BER value for a of a BPSK modulated bit stream.

 ## SNR Calculation
 SNR (Signal-to-Noise Ratio) is a ratio based value that evaluates your signal based on the noise being seen.
 SNR is comprised of 2 values and is measured as a positive value between 0db and 120db and the closer it is to 120db the better: signal value and noise value typically these are expressed in decibels (db).